 |Total Gold Sold (oz)||121,469||146,316||128,342||122,472|

 |Cash Costs (US$/oz)||$827||$728||$1,100||$880|

 |All-in Sustaining Costs (US$/oz)||$1,006||$866||$1,180||$1,073|

-Tucano is located within 2,500 km2 of highly prospective and under-explored “Birimian age” greenstone terrane.
+Tucano’s exploration package is currently comprised of 46 tenements covering an area of approximately 2,350 square kilometres.
+These tenements are at various stages of advancement from application for exploration license, to exploration license and through to mining concession..
 There is a pipeline of high potential in-mine and near-mine prospects, anchored by several high-grade gold drill intervals over several metres, which represent a near-term opportunity to improve the head grade and prolong the mine life.

 Mineralization at Tucano is controlled by a major north-south shear zone.
 The texture and mineralogy along the shear zone indicate high-temperature hydrothermal alteration.
 This zone exhibits intense hydrothermal alteration, particularly silicification and sulfidation, bearing auriferous pyrrhotite, and pyrite.
 The alteration is most intense in the proximity of reactive meta-sediments such as banded iron formations and carbonate and, to a lesser extent in calcsilicates, schists, and amphibolites.
 Late cross cutting intrusions are typically barren.

 The mineralization at Tucano occurs in a series of deposits over a 7 km strike length associated with a north-south trending shear zone occurring coincident with a north-south line of topographic ridges.
 From south to north, these deposits have been named Tap A, B, C, and Urucum.
 Tap D is a separate structure in the west.
 Higher grades are associated with the more intensely hydrothermally altered rocks.